OmarDuran/guide_collection/guides/remote_programming/geos_sherlock/geos_compilation_on_sherlock.md

 ### Step 3: Configure GEOS
 The **`geos.sh`** script takes care of configuring and compiling the GEOS simulator itself.
 It performs these tasks:

-- It loads the necessary modules.
+- It loads the necessary modules (the same as for the TPLs).
 - It retrieves the absolute path for the TPLs installation.
 - It executes the `config-build.py` script for GEOS, linking it to the previously built TPLs.
-- Finally, it compiles GEOS using `make`.
+- Finally, it compiles GEOS using `make -j`.

 **Content of `geos.sh`:**